-The Funds may be permitted under securities regulations to invest in non-redeemable (or closed-end) investment funds ("Closed-End Funds") provided that certain conditions are met, including that immediately after each such investment no more than 10% of the net asset value of the Fund is invested in Closed-End Funds.
+The Funds may be permitted under securities regulations to invest in certain non-redeemable (or closed-end) investment funds ("Closed-End Funds").
+The Funds have obtained exemptive relief from the Canadian securities regulatory authorities to invest in Closed End Funds that are traded on a stock exchange in the United States, provided that certain conditions are met, including that immediately after each such investment no more than 10% of the net asset value of the Fund is invested in Closed-End Funds.